ChondroFiller: A Non-Surgical Injection for Persistent Ankle Pain

 Frequently Asked Questions

-• Painkillers, steroid injections and braces mainly ease symptoms.
-ChondroFiller is a non-surgical collagen injection that may add a protective layer over worn joint surfaces to help reduce grinding.
-It is not surgery and not a cure.
+• Painkillers, steroid injections, and bracing mainly ease symptoms without addressing the cartilage surface.
+ChondroFiller is a non-surgical collagen scaffold injection that may provide a protective layer over worn joint surfaces and support endogenous tissue repair.
+It is not surgery and not a cure, and results vary between individuals.

-• After assessment and imaging, ChondroFiller is given as an ultrasound-guided injection into the joint, with no incision and no surgical recovery; most people return to normal activities promptly.
+• After a clinical assessment and imaging review, ChondroFiller is given as an ultrasound-guided injection into the ankle joint in an outpatient setting.
+There is no incision, no theatre, and no anaesthetic.
+The procedure takes a short time, and most people can return to normal daily activities the same or following day, gradually resuming higher-impact activities as advised.

 Where to go from here